mavryk-network/flexmasa/README.md

          "$image" "$script" start_upgrade
 ```

-The above command will result in 5 total proposals followed by an successful
+The above command will result in 5 total proposals followed by a successful
 upgrade.
 The `extra_dummy_proposals_batch_size`can't exceed the
 `number_of_bootstrap_accounts` or the operations will fail with too many
 `manager_operations_per_block`.